The Food Connect Foundation (FCF) is a not-for-profit registered charity committed to building the foundations of new regenerative food systems.

 All board members and advisors are required to undertake cultural competency training in line with FCF's understanding that food systems change intersects with Indigenous foodways, and cannot happen without respectful and reciprocal relationships with South East Queensland's diverse community of First Nations people.

-Robert Pekin, Strategic Advisor
+Robert Pekin, Co-CEO

-Emma-Kate Rose, Program Director
+Emma-Kate Rose, Co-CEO

 Jessi Nathanson, Communications